fatemehs-ahmadi/fatemehs-ahmadi.github.io/_pages/about.md

 Research Experiences
 ======

-* **Research Mentor** | Shahed University, Tehran, Iran August 2024 – January 2025
+**Research Mentor** | Shahed University, Tehran, Iran | August 2024 – January 2025

 Mentored a Physics MSc student in research methodology and computational simulations for their thesis, “Numerical study of particle deformation with different Young’s modulus during passage through microchannels.”
 Guided the use of the Fluid Structure Interaction module in COMSOL Multiphysics software and supported thesis development.

-* **Research Assistant**
+**Seminar course with perfect grade** | KNToosi University of Technology, Tehran, Iran| May 2022

+Presented a literature review titled "Particle shape effect on its Motion in Microfluidic Channel," to identify key research trends for my thesis

-May 2021
+**Research Assistant** | May 2021

 Provided research support for a Physics PhD candidate in conducting a comprehensive literature review on medical applications of lasers, by analysing and summarising relevant findings from numerous publications.

-* **Seminar course with perfect grade** | KNToosi University of Technology, Tehran, Iran May 2022

-Presented a literature review titled "Particle shape effect on its Motion in Microfluidic Channel," to identify key research trends for my thesis

 Projects
 ======